Do you hear that?

 - Scrapbook Adhesives – White creative photo corners, thin 3d squares, 3d foam squares, E-Z Runner fine adhesive dispenser.

-So, you now know how your Chameleon Pens work, let’s move onto the fun part – the tutorial!
+So, you now know how your Chameleon Markers work, let’s move onto the fun part – the tutorial!

 Stamp the cottage onto white cardstock using jet black archival ink.